 In a small pot, heat the water, milk, sugar, and oil until very warm - 120-130 degrees.
 Pour into the bowl with the flour mixture, add one egg and one yolk (reserve the egg white for later) and beat until smooth.

-Switch to a dough hook and add remaining flour until the dough comes cleanly away from the side of the bowl.
+Switch to a dough hook and add enough remaining flour fto make the dough come cleanly away from the side of the bowl.
+Slightly sticky is good.
 Knead by machine for 5 minutes.
 If kneading by hand, place dough on a lightly floured surface and knead for 7 minutes.

 Place dough on floured surface, cover with a towel or plastic wrap and allow it to rest for 15 minutes.